March 10, 2023

 Begin by tossing all your gravlax ingredients together and toss well (everything but the the salmon).
 You can also choose to use a pestle and mortar (or spice grinder) for your black peppercorns and fennel seeds here to evenly distribute the seasoning, but this is also optional.
 In a pan, baking dish or tray, place 1/2 of your curing salt mixture on the bottom, then place your salmon (skin side down) on the mixture, top the other 1/2 of the mixture over the top of the salmon, covering entirely.

 Cover the gravlax with plastic wrap and weigh down with cans/bottles.
 Place in the refrigerator overnight and up to 3 days, but feel free to eat within 1 day.
 Remove from the plastic wrap and rinse everything off of the salmon.
-Thinly slice with a sharp knife in thin slices.
+Thinly slice with a very sharp knife in thin slices.

 Assemble your sandwich with your bagel if this is how you choose to prepare it, spread on cream cheese then your sliced gravlax, top with red onions and dill.
 Serve!